alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 A/B testing at Khan Academy
 -----

 A/B testing isn't just some occasional tool at Khan Academy; it's an important part of our engineering culture, and almost any change that we care about goes through an A/B test first, often multiple A/B tests.
 Right now, there are 57 A/B tests actively running, which is an average of about two active A/B tests per developer.

+Unlike "traditional" A/B testing (which tends to maximize simple metrics like ad clicks, purchases, etc.), Khan Academy's A/B testing tries to maximize student *learning*.
+That means that we try out much more advanced changes than just little UI tweaks, and measuring success is a huge challenge by itself.
 Here are some examples of A/B tests we do:

 * We have a [sophisticated system](http://mattfaus.com/2014/07/khan-academy-mastery-mechanics/)